Jarvin-M/airflow_schiphol_flights/README.md

 * Realtime streaming pipelines - since airflow is schedule based, it is not appropriate for continous realtime events
 * Limited knowledge of Python
-* Sharing big data from one task to the next

 ## Next Steps